benallfree/awesome-pocketbase/README.md

 ## D

 - [libpb](https://github.com/Hax-io/libpb) - PocketBase client wrapper for D with automagic serialization and deserialization to and from JSON.

+## NodeJS

+- [gobot](https://github.com/benallfree/gobot) - CLI and API to install PocketBase as an npm package dependency.

 ## Unofficial PocketBase Clients (SDKs)